How Much Does a Double Chin Liposuction Cost?

 4. Post-Operative Costs

-There are usually a set number of designated follow-up appointments that most patients can expect to attend, so pending any unexpected outcomes, your surgeon should be able to give you a relatively accurate cost estimate here.
-You may also need to factor in payment for postoperative garments and dressings, as well as any medications you require after surgery.
+There are usually a set number of designated follow-up appointments that most chin liposuction patients can expect to attend, so pending any unexpected outcomes, your surgeon should be able to give you a relatively accurate double chin liposuction cost estimate here.
+You may also need to factor in payment for postoperative garments such as a compression garment and dressings, as well as any pain medication you require after your cosmetic surgery.

 5. Other Factors